 In order to progress to Semester III, sophomore level in the nursing major, students must:

-- Earn a 3.0 GPA in all designated asterisked (*) courses, listed above.
-Grade Forgiveness does not supersede this progression requirement, i.e. a grade may be forgiven by the University, however, the College of Nursing requires that the grade from every designated (*) course taken be calculated into the GPA.
+- Earn a 3.0 GPA in all designated asterisked (*) courses, listed below.
+Grade Forgiveness does not supersede this progression requirement, i.e. a grade may be forgiven by the University, however, the College of Nursing requires that each grade from every designated (*) course taken be calculated into the GPA.